Living in Mexico city long-term wasn’t in my plans.

 - Passport (if you have dual-nationality/2 passports make sure you bring the one you entered Mexico with you)

 - Cash: Most banks require 4-500 pesos to open your account and it will be added straight to your balance.

 The best time to visit a bank in Mexico is just before lunchtime when it’s generally less busy.
 There is a ticketing system where you will wait for your number.
 The whole process of setting up an account takes around an hour.

 Take note: The best time to NOT go to the bank in Mexico City is on the 1st and 15th of every month, as this is when Mexicans get paid and the place will be guaranteed to be jam-packed.

 Cost of Living in Mexico City (For Digital Nomads)

-But sometimes you’re not quite there and there’s also the case of people who are doing well with money, but like to be very thrifty/tight with their spends.
-One of my best mates is living on a handsome income out there, there are months when he eats only street food and works his ass off online, outside of rent he lives on $200 USD a month.
+But sometimes you’re not quite there and there’s also the case of people who are doing well with money but like to be very thrifty/tight with their spending.
+One of my best mates is living on a handsome income out there, there are months when he eats only street food and works his ass off online, outside of rent he lives on $300 USD a month.